Instagram 101: The basics

 What is Instagram and why should you use it?

 Alright, now that we’ve sorted WHAT is Instagram, here’s the answer to the question WHY you should use it.
-Instagram is a community of more than 800 million (!!!) people from all around the world.
+Instagram is a community of more than one billion people from all around the world.
 That means if you’re a business owner or a marketing associate in your company who is on the lookout for new ways to reach your customers, then Instagram is a place to be at the moment.
-Instagram allows you to connect with people in a way Facebook, Twitter, Youtube of Snapchat never could.
+Instagram allows you to connect with people in a way Facebook, Twitter, Youtube or Snapchat never could.
 And, if you do it right, Instagram could be your prime channel among all other social media networks.

 Like I said in the beginning, this is going to be a guide for newbies, all those who don’t know anything about Instagram, and incorporating it into their social media strategy.
 That’s why I’ll break it down for them how to open an Instagram account.

 So, since Instagram operates as a mobile app, you’ll need your phone (or a tablet) and a few minutes to set everything up.
-Once you’ve downloaded the app to your phone, you’ll need to fill in a couple of required blank fields (pictured below).
+Once you’ve downloaded the app to your phone, you’ll need to fill in a couple of required blank fields.

 However, big companies like L’oreal have multiple Instagram accounts, depending on a special line of products that they are promoting on their account.
-For example, they use @botanicals_freshcare just for their Botanicals line of hair products, and have a @pureologyus account for Pureology live on products for color-treated hair.
+For example, they use @lorealskin to showcase their skincare products and have a @lorealpro account for professional hair products aiming at hair artists from all over the world.